aucad/aml-networks/iot23/readme.md

 | [Naive Bayes][NB2]   |            63.7226 % |                   23.3871 % |                      90.5579 % |                         69.6721 % |
 | [SVM][SV2]           |            95.6782 % |                   92.7419 % |                      98.7124 % |                         61.4754 % |

-ANN and SVM were trained on sampled data

 **Decision tree**